seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 Datatypes in NumPy describe how to interpret each element in arrays.
 For the most part, NumPy provides the usual numerical types, as well as additional string and some datetime capabilities.
 The growing Python community, however, has need for more more diverse datatypes.
-Examples are datatypes with unit information attached (such as meters) or categorical datatypes.
+Examples are datatypes with unit information attached (such as meters) or categorical datatypes (fixed set of possible values).
->WHAT ARE CATEGORICAL DATATYPES?
 However, the current NumPy datatype API is too limited to allow the creation of these.
-This NEP is the first step to enable such growth, and simplify their development by allowing new datatypes to be defined in Python instead of C.
+This NEP is the first step to enable such growth, it will lead to a simpler developement of new datatypes with the aim that in the future datatypes can be defined in Python instead of C.
->WHAT DOES "SUCH" AND "THEIR" IN THE ABOVE SENTENCE REFER TO?
 By refactoring our datatype API and improving its maintainability, future development will become possible, not only for external user datatypes, but also within NumPy.

 The need for a large refactor arises for multiple reasons.
 One of the main issues is the definition of typical functions (such as addition, multiplication, …) for "flexible" datatypes.
->After the above sentence, I was expecting something more on why the definition of the typical functions is an issue.
-Instead, the next next sentence feels like a whole new topic.
+To operate on flexible datatypes these functions need additional steps.
-Such datatypes – for example the current fixed width strings – require additional steps to define that adding two strings of length four gives a string of length 8.
+For example when adding two strings of length four, the result is a string of length 8, which is different from the input.
->After reading this sentence many times, i think you are actually talking aout the issue mentioned earlier.
-But I would suggest to re-write it.
-It doesn't flow smoothly while reading.
-Similarly, a datatype such as a physical unit, must calculate the new unit information.
+Similarly, a datatype which has as a physical unit, must calculate the new unit information, dividing a distance by a time, results in a speed.
->what new unit? write a bit more.
-A second major issue is that the current casting,and the conversion between different datatypes, is limited and behaves differently for user defined datatypes compared to NumPy datatypes.
+A related major issue is that the current casting rules – the conversion between different datatypes – is limited and behaves differently for user defined datatypes compared to NumPy datatypes.
->Is it possible to give an example here?
-Or say why this is bad?

-Internally, datetimes, which have a unit, require monolithic code paths in many places hardcoding their correct support.
-While this works well enough for the limited usecase of datetimes within NumPy, it is not accessible for external users and adds a maintenance burden.
+> An example of why/how it differs, is a problem?

+NumPy currently has strings and datetimes as flexible datatypes.
+These, more than the other datatypes, require special code paths in otherwise generic code.
+For user defined datatypes, this is not accessible, but also within NumPy it means an increased complexity since the concerns of different datatypes are not well separated.
 This burden is exacerbated by the exposure of internal structures, limiting even the development within NumPy, such as the addition of new sorting methods.

-> Why are you suddenly talking about datetimes?
-Is this part of an example form before?
-If yes, then you have make it flow better.
-If not, then motivate why you're talking about datetimes now.
-There are many factors which limit the creation of new user defined
+Thus, there are many factors which limit the creation of new user defined
 datatypes:

 * Creating casting rules for flexible user types is either impossible or so complex that it has never been attempted.